"Beware that, when fighting monsters, you yourself do not become a monster."

 Recognizing the Asshole

-In Leadership: Tearing down without building, alienating allies with harsh words, creating chaos rather than transformation.
+In leadership: Tearing down without building, alienating allies with harsh words, creating chaos rather than clarity.

-In Relationships: Using honesty as a weapon, challenging partner constantly, creating conflict for its own sake.
+In relationships: Wielding honesty as a weapon, challenging his partner constantly, creating conflict for its own sake.

-In Self-Talk: "Someone has to say it."
+In self-talk: "Someone has to say it."
 "I'm not being mean, I'm being honest."
 "They can't handle the truth."
-"Rules are for sheep."

-The key sign is destruction without creation.
-He leaves wreckage but no alternatives.
-He challenges but doesn't build.
+The telling sign is destruction without creation.
+The Asshole leaves wreckage but no alternatives.

 Balancing the Asshole